Abuton/CustomerRetention/README.md

 # Customer Retention

 Customer Retention is the value that is likely to depreciate as the business progresses along it timeline.

 It can be calculated weekly, monthly, quartely and yearly

-SQL Code to compute Customer Retention Rate using SQLite as Database
+SQL Code to compute Customer Retention Rate using SQLite as Database.

-Codes were written in Python and Jupyter Notebook was used as IDE